jcreyes72/leviathan-fitness/README.md

 # Leviathan Fitness Website 🏋️‍♂️
 This is the frontend code for a mock fitness website that sells gym equipment.
 The website is built using React and incorporates media queries for a responsive design.
+I created this project to get some more experience with building front end products with React and CSS.

 ## Deployment 👨‍💻
 The website has been deployed and can be viewed at the following URL: https://leviathan-fitness.pages.dev/